As profits sag, Hyundai seeks to regain edge - with sports cars

-NAMYANG, South Korea (Reuters) - South Korea’s Hyundai Motor Co (005380.KS), whose former growth was driven by value-for-money vehicles, is developing sports cars in its latest attempt to spruce up its brand image while it tries to stem a slide in mainstream sales and profits.
+NAMYANG, South Korea, Sept 16 (Reuters) - South Korea’s Hyundai Motor Co, whose former growth was driven by value-for-money vehicles, is developing sports cars in its latest attempt to spruce up its brand image while it tries to stem a slide in mainstream sales and profits.

-At the Frankfurt Motor Show on Tuesday, Hyundai presented concept and rally cars using technology from its new “N” sub-brand - named for German race track Nurburgring and its own Namyang research and development center.
-The cars are meant to give a glimpse of features like new powertrains and slick handling devised in a high-performance push led by a 30-year veteran engineer hired away from Germany’s BMW AG (BMWG.DE).
+At the Frankfurt Motor Show on Tuesday, Hyundai presented concept and rally cars using technology from its new “N” sub-brand - named for German race track Nurburgring and its own Namyang research and development centre.
+The cars are meant to give a glimpse of features like new powertrains and slick handling devised in a high-performance push led by a 30-year veteran engineer hired away from Germany’s BMW AG.

-Emulating German rivals has become a feature of strategy at Hyundai, the world’s fifth-largest automaker by sales along with affiliate Kia Motors Corp (000270.KS), as firms like BMW and Volkswagen AG (VOWG_p.DE) have grown in its backyard.
-While its niche luxury Genesis sedan is selling well, Hyundai has slid to six straight drops in quarterly profit on weak sales of the mass-market sedans which fueled its rise.
+Emulating German rivals has become a feature of strategy at Hyundai, the world’s fifth-largest automaker by sales along with affiliate Kia Motors Corp, as firms like BMW and Volkswagen AG have grown in its backyard.
+While its niche luxury Genesis sedan is selling well, Hyundai has slid to six straight drops in quarterly profit on weak sales of the mass-market sedans which fuelled its rise.

 “Hyundai doesn’t stand for high-performance car...not yet,” said Albert Biermann, the 58-year-old former chief engineer for BMW’s “M” sports car brand.
 Biermann spoke in a recent group interview at Hyundai’s Namyang facility just outside Seoul, where Peter Schreyer, another German, holds sway as design chief for both Hyundai and Kia.